-Becky Pollock has been part of the senior management team since 2008.
+Becky has been part of the senior management team since 2008.
 She is passionate about sustainable communities and wants to make a difference in her favourite place on the planet… Georgian Bay!
-As Executive Director, she juggles dozens of community partnerships and is in awe of an incredibly talented staff team, along with a dedicated group of volunteers.
-Previously, Becky did a doctorate in environmental politics at Trent University to learn how different groups can govern a landscape like eastern Georgian Bay.
-Her Master’s program at University College London focused on communicating science to the public.
-She is adjunct faculty at the University of Waterloo in the School of Environment, Resources and Sustainability.
+Previously, Becky did a doctorate in environmental politics (Trent University) to learn how different groups can govern a landscape like eastern Georgian Bay.
+Her Master’s program (University College London) focused on communicating science to the public.
+She is adjunct faculty at the University of Waterloo.
 Most of her time is spent with her family out swimming, paddling or skiing on beautiful Georgian Bay.

-Greg Mason, as General Manager, has been part of the management team since 2008.
-With a B.Sc in Environmental Science (Carleton) and Masters of Environmental Studies (Waterloo), he feels fortunate to have been able to return to Parry Sound and Georgian Bay, a community where he was born and raised including summer sailing trips and time with extended family at a cottage near Killbear Park.
-Greg has worked in various fields as a kayak instructor/guide, outdoor store manager and municipal land use planner.
-As a staff of GBBR he is most awed and happy when unique audiences come together to figure out how they can work together to create new and sustaining projects that enhance our relationships with each other, our community, and Georgian Bay.
-When not at work for the bay, Greg can be found helping at the local ski & bike trails or out somewhere on a river or Georgian Bay mucking about in his kayak or canoe.
+Greg has been part of the management team since 2008.
+With a B.Sc in Environmental Science (Carleton) and Masters of Environmental Studies (Waterloo), he feels fortunate to have been able to return to Parry Sound, the community where he was born and raised.
+Greg has worked as a kayak guide, outdoor store manager, and land use planner.
+He is happy when unique audiences come together to create projects that enhance our relationships with each other, our community, and Georgian Bay.
+When not at work, Greg can be found at the ski & bike trails or on a river or Georgian Bay in his kayak or canoe.

-Delaina Arnold joined the GBBR team in 2014 and has facilitated a variety of education and outreach programs as well as fundraising activities and species at risk work.
-Delaina led the Bats of the Biosphere research and outreach project for two years, the Community Stewardship Program in Eastern Georgian Bay, and numerous youth education programs including Lessons in a Backpack, Georgian Bay Water Festival, and Kids in the Biosphere.
-Delaina graduated from Sir Sandford Fleming College with a Ecosystem Management Diploma and went on to receive a Bachelor of Environmental & Resource Studies and International Development Studies from Trent University.
+Delaina joined the team in 2014 and has facilitated a variety of education and outreach programs as well as fundraising activities and species at risk work.
+Delaina graduated with a Ecosystem Management Diploma (Fleming College) and went on to receive a Bachelor of Environmental & Resource Studies and International Development Studies (Trent University).
 A fourth generation Parry Sounder, Delaina is an avid gardener, reader, cook, and spends every opportunity playing outside, camping, hiking, and traveling.

 Katrina KrievinsAquatic Conservation Programs Coordinator

-Katrina Krievins is the Aquatic Conservation Programs Coordinator and has been with the organization since 2016.
-In her time with GBBR, she has been heavily involved with the State of the Bay program, gathering the best available research about water, wetlands, fisheries, and habitats in this unique landscape, and sharing it with people who care about Georgian Bay.
-Katrina holds an MS and BA from Brock University, as well as a Graduate Certificate in Ecosystem Restoration from Niagara College.
-She loves fishing, paddling, and swimming in the lakes and rivers in the region and strives to play a part in helping people better understand and appreciate these complex systems.
+Katrina has been with the organization since 2016.
+In her time with GBB, she has played a key role with the State of the Bay program, gathering research about water, wetlands, fisheries, and habitats in this unique landscape, and sharing it with people who care about Georgian Bay.
+Katrina holds an MS and BA (Brock), as well as a Graduate Certificate in Ecosystem Restoration (Niagara College).
+She loves fishing, paddling, and swimming and strives to play a part in helping people better understand and appreciate these complex systems.